iainctduncan/papers/source/background.rst

 Prior to examining the programming platforms, let us examine some common requirements of the composer-programmer so that we can assess how the various options meets these needs.
-While the list of possible requirements is potentially long, I will group them into three high level requirements that are personally important to me as a composer and performer.
+While the list of possible requirements is long, I will group them into three high-level requirements that are personally important to me as a composer and performer.
 Note that not all of these are necessarily fulfilled well, or at all, by each of the possible platforms a composer might use - some offer only partial support for a requirement, or perhaps even none at all (CTN: Lazzarini 2013, 97).

 Support for Musical Abstractions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To be maximally productive in producing musical works, the computer music language should provide musically meaningful abstractions that support how the composer thinks about music.
+To be maximally productive in producing musical works, a computer music language should provide musically meaningful abstractions that support how a composer thinks about music.
 Examples of these abstractions would be programmatic constructs for representing notes, scores, instruments, voices, tempi, bars, beats, and the like.
 The more of these that are supported in the language itself, the less the programmer